Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Best Calming Aid for Dogs

-Some times, stress in dogs can get quite overwhelming and you may be thinking about calming aids for dogs to take the edge off.
-While there are several calming aids in dogs, it must be remembered that these are essentially aids, and as such, they aren't a substitute for behavior modification.
+Sometimes, a dog's stress can get quite overwhelming, and you may be considering using a calming aid for them to take the edge off.
+While there are several calming aids for dogs, it must be remembered that these are aids, and they aren't a substitute for behavior modification.
 In other words, they won't work like magic.
 We all dream of a product that can magically transform an overly stressed pooch into a relaxed one within minutes.
-If such a product existed, there would no longer be fearful dogs on this planet and behavior consultants would be wiped out of business and job-less once and for all.
+If such a product existed, there would no longer be fearful dogs on this planet, and behavior consultants would be wiped out of business.

 Dogs cannot rationally self-talk themselves through their fears, so their coping skills aren't exactly the same as in humans.
-However, desensitization and counterconditioning is very effective in animals since animals learn through associations.
+However, desensitization and counterconditioning are very effective in animals since they learn through associations.
 A calming aid can help a dog be less reactive so the dog can better cope with its fears.
-You know you need a calming aid when you aren't making progress or you're making very little progress despite the correct implementation of systematic desensitization.
+You know you need a calming aid when you are making very little or no progress, despite the correct implementation of systematic desensitization.

-In the next paragraph we will be looking at some over the counter calming aids.
-Please note that these calming aids are mild, so if your dog is still not progressing or if the fear is very intense it cannot be managed, you may need your vet to prescribe a stronger sedative to be used along with behavior modification.
+In the next paragraph, we will be looking at some over-the-counter calming aids.
+Please note that these calming aids are mild, so if your dog is still not progressing or if the fear is so intense that it cannot be managed, you may need your vet to prescribe a stronger sedative to be used along with behavior modification.

 General Tips for Addressing Dog Anxiety

 - See your vet to rule out any underlying medical problems that may be causing stress, fear anxiety, and aggression in your dog.

 - Identify the sources of your dog's stress and do the best you can to minimize exposure to those intense, stress-triggering stimuli.

 - Provide a predictable routine for your dog.